-What will happen to individuals who already hold a certification when the academic degree requirement takes effect on January 1, 2015?
+What will happen to individuals who already hold a certification and registration when the academic degree requirement takes effect on January 1, 2015?

-The degree requirement will not apply to certifications earned prior to January 1, 2015.
+The degree requirement will not apply to certifications and registrations earned prior to January 1, 2015.
 Anybody who graduates from an educational program after December 31, 2014, will be held to the degree requirement.

 I need my ARRT number, please.

-We release Registry numbers only to currently registered technologists when they make a request by fax or mail.
+We release ARRT ID numbers only to currently certified and registered technologists when they make a request by fax or mail.
 To protect R.T.s, ID numbers are not given out over the phone.
-Written requests - including full name, full social security number and date of birth - must be signed, dated and sent to ARRT (fax: (651) 681-3299; mail: ARRT, 1255 Northland Drive, St. Paul, MN 55120).
-ARRT Registry numbers appear on pocket credential cards, in individual My ARRT Info accounts and on certificates.
-If R.T.s request a duplicate credential card or a letter of registration, it will contain their number.
+Written requests - including full name, full social security number, date of birth and a return fax number - must be signed, dated and sent to ARRT (fax: (651) 681-3299; mail: ARRT, 1255 Northland Drive, St. Paul, MN 55120).
+ARRT ID numbers appear on pocket credential cards, in individual My ARRT Info accounts and on certificates.
+If R.T.s request a duplicate credential card or a letter of certification and registration, it will contain their number.